nathants/bsv/readme.md

 ## why

-it should be possible to process csv at speeds approaching that of network io.
+it should be possible to process csv at speeds approaching that of network io. this would be ideal for [mapreduce the hard way](https://github.com/nathants/py-aws/blob/master/readme.md#more-what-aka-mapreduce-the-hard-way).

 ## what